pubsubdb/pubsubdb/services/collator/README.md

 - 3: Skipped
 - 2: `Await` Right Parentheses
 - 1: `Await` Left Parentheses
+- 0: N/A (the flow has fewer activities than the collation key)

 ### Compositional Status
 The 2 and 1 digits serve to bookend subordinated workflows and can be used to communicate compositional job state.
 For example, a compositional state of `99996146636629` reveals that **two** separate workflows were successfully completed.
 The first flow (Flow A) called the second flow (Flow B).
 Specifically, activity 5 in Flow A invoked Flow B. Activity A was suspended until Activity B successfully returned its response.
 The final state for both flows is: